CodyCBakerPhD/comorecipes/como_recipes/recipes/baked_potato.md

 ## Ingredients

-4 Big potatoes
+4 Good big potatoes

 1 tsp. olive oil

-1/4 tsp. salt
+1/4 tsp. large-grain salt

 ## Instructions

 Use aluminum foil for easy cleanup.

-Thoroughly scrub a potato in good condition.
+Thoroughly scrub potatoes.

-Poke a number of holes over the exterior with a fork.
+Cut into quarters lengthwise.

-Rub some olive oil on and coat with a bit of salt.
+Rub all over with peanut oil and coat with a bit of large-grain salt.

 Bake for 45 min at 425° F.